KaityBadge/Live-Project/README.md

 ## Introduction
 **Role:** Developer

-This project was developed during a two-week sprint by a collaborative team of developers using ASP.NET MVC and Entity Framework.
+&emsp; This project was developed during a two-week sprint by a collaborative team of developers using ASP.NET MVC and Entity Framework.
 Our goal was to build and interactive website for a theatre and acting company that allows non-technical users to easily manage website content and productions.
 <br>
 This application is designed to: